algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 **Preconditions**:

 - Need to have a phone.
-- Need to have access to the application (QRcode).
+- Need to have access to the application (QR code).

 > [!Note]
-> If it is the first time the user download the application, they would need an internet connection.
+> If it is the first time the user downloads the application, they would need an internet connection.

 **Basic Flow**:

-1. Scroll through the predifined meals suggested by the application.
+1. Scroll through the predefined meals suggested by the application.
 2. Select the desired traditional meal.
 3. Select the Wine Tab.
 4. Scroll through the corresponding wine.